h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *With this button you delete the action that you have placed in the timeline.*

     - Blende mode
+Scale and position the photo relative to the drone grid.
       *With blende mode you have different options to mix colors, an extra color on top of the basic color that is given from the start page.*

     - Opacity